phillipadsmith/2014.phillipadsmith.com/_posts/2014-01-29-the-return-of-static-site-generators.md

 ---
 layout: post
-title:   The emerging NoCMS movement
+title:   'The emerging NoCMS movement'
-dek:    Exploring the resurgence of static site generators
+dek:    'Exploring the resurgence of static site generators'
-summary:         # 140 characters or less!
+summary: ''        # 140 characters or less!
 img_opt: 'cover'                                        # Options: 'cover' or 'inlne' or 'none'
 img_sml: '/files/static-site-generators_sml.jpg'                          # Default on cover or inline
 img_med: '/files/static-site-generators_med.jpg’                          # 640x512px cover, inline
 img_lrg: '/files/static-site-generators_lrg.jpg'                          # 800x640px cover, inline
-img_xlg: ‘/files/static-site-generators_xlg.jpg'                         # 1200x960px cover only
+img_xlg: '/files/static-site-generators_xlg.jpg'                         # 1200x960px cover only
-img_alt: ‘Photo by futureatlas.com on Flickr’ # Alt for inline
+img_alt: 'Photo by futureatlas.com on Flickr' # Alt for inline
 img_caption: 'Photo by futureatlas.com on Flickr'                          # Caption for either
 img_url: 'http://www.flickr.com/photos/87913776@N00/3241512841/'           # URL to original image
 category: coding                                        # Just one of the 4xCs
 tags:                                                   # E.g., frontpage
 - jekyll
 - bricolagecms
 - staticsites
----
+--

 Started in 2001, [Bricolage CMS](http://bricolagecms.org), initially developed at Salon.com, was one of many "static site generators" at the time.
 It seems that we've returned to static sites in a big way in 2014.
 {: .lead}